 Regarding packing, the way I prepared it was quite simple, my sister-in-law took care of the kids’ luggage, and I did my part.
 Considering it was just a weekend, of course packing went quite smooth, with a few details…

 Considering I live in Ireland, and I was traveling to France, try to guess what I forgot at home?
 Maybe a plug adapter?
-Yep, that was my fail… The good thing is that I had the power bank, which was enough for almost three charges, and the fact that I rented a car and it had USB socket, I could charge the phone while driving.
+Yep, that was my fail… The good thing is that I had a power bank, which was enough for almost three charges, and the fact that I rented a car and it had an USB socket, so I could charge the phone while driving.

 Regarding the camera, why a different and lower range one this time?
-What was the reason?
-Mostly to avoid distractions, after all, three days with two kids under my responsibility isn’t a joke.
+What was the reason behind that decision?
+Mostly to avoid distractions, after all, three days with two kids under my wing isn’t a joke.
 Then, also because I thought it would be a fun way to initiate my niece into photography, which I think it worked fairly well.
-Which also meant that I didn’t have to use the camera at all.
+That also meant that I didn’t have to use the camera at all.

 Clothing, hygiene and extras